 Detachable daypack system on this bag allows you to take a smaller bag for a quick hike or a jaunt into town – which is a pretty cool feature on a travel backpack.

-This pack is designed and styled after a duffel bag first, backpack second.
+This women’s travel backpack is designed and styled after a duffel bag first, backpack second.
 With a zip of the mesh back panel you can deploy the shoulder straps and hip belts for carrying the bag or stow them away for easy travel through airports and bus stations when necessary.

 Unlike the Farpoint, however, the shoulder straps and hip belts are more of an afterthought on this bag.